 There is no transparency if you are unaware.
 When your property taxes or limiting your right to public information is discussed it is your business.

 #3 In 2013 there was a proposed downtown building height amendment.
 Inadequate noticing left the citizens unaware of this proposed amendment.
 Citizens for Gig Harbor suggested the city erect a sign board in Skansie Park so folks would learn about the meeting.
 Gig Harbor City refused.
 Then Council woman Guernsey was asked if the city would put an ad in the Gateway to inform folks of the meeting.
-She said the ad would be too expensive,
+She said the ad would be too expensive, nothing was done.

 This proposed amendment resulted in petition of 1,600 Gig Harbor citizens stepping up to say No to increased downtown building heights.
 Only 5 people wanted taller buildings.
 Council member Malich was the only council member to vote No to tall buildings on the waterfront.

-the traffic gridlock at the Olympic and Pt Fosdick intersection.
+#4.
+Last summer there was a public hearing regarding the traffic gridlock at the Olympic and Pt Fosdick intersection.
 The city scheduled this hearing for 1:30 pm, when most people were unable to attend.
 Public meetings need to occur for the convenience of the public.
 One might get the impression the majority of the council doesn’t want to be bothered by informed citizens.

 Council member Malich stated his goal has always been to listen to the people and have his vote reflect the wishes of the people.
 That is why council member Malich was re-elected by a landslide.